Chestnut45/theseus/README.md

 ## Input

-The 'W_Input' module now handles all input for the program instead of it being handles by wolf::App.
+The 'W_Input' module now handles all input for the program, instead of it being handled by wolf::App.
 The input module has static functions available anywhere in the program for keyboard and mouse input detection.
 Check out 'wolf/W_Input.h' for the full API.

 ```C++
 // Detect if the spacebar was just pressed this frame